-On December 2, 1805, the Grande Armée of Napoleon defeated a larger Russian and Austrian army led by Tsar Alexander I and Holy Roman Emperor Francis II at the Battle of Austerlitz, also known as the Battle of the Three Emperors, which precipitated the collapse of the Holy Roman Empire and set the stage for a near-decade of French domination on the European continent.
+On December 2, 1805, the Grande Armée of Napoleon defeated a larger Russian and Austrian army led by Tsar Alexander I and Holy Roman Emperor Francis II at the Battle of Austerlitz.
+The so-called Battle of the Three Emperors precipitated the collapse of the Holy Roman Empire and set the stage for a near-decade of French domination on the European continent.

 By August 1805, Napoleon had realized that the strategic situation had changed fundamentally.
 Facing a potential invasion from his continental enemies, he decided to strike first and turned his army’s sights from the English Channel to the Rhine.
 His basic objective was to destroy the isolated Austrian armies in Southern Germany before their Russian allies could arrive.